Shiling42/markdown-cv/index.md

 `2022-now`
 **Founder and organizer of *Statistical Physics Youth Communications***
 - Founded and lead a vibrant community of 250+ early-career researchers in statistical physics
-- Coordinate online seminars featuring recent advances in statistical physics, with 14 successful sessions completed
+- Coordinate online seminars featuring recent advances in statistical physics, with 15 successful sessions completed

 `2024-2025`
-**Co-organizer of *JiZhi Nonequilibrium Statistical Physics Reading Group***
+**Co-organizer of *Swarma Nonequilibrium Statistical Physics Study Group***
-- Design and coordinate a structured 16-session program covering fundamental and advanced topics
+- Design and coordinate a structured 16-session program covering fundamental and advanced topics with 300+ participants
+-

 ## Invited Talks
 `2024`